DataDog/datadog-agent/docs/dev/agent_dev_env.md

     function to the Python bindings, you want to make sure you're using the exact same versions of Python as the official Agent packages

+Another use case for Embedded builds is the Agent packages officially distributed by Datadog - the Agent binaries contained in the packages are built this way.

+Embedded builds rely on [Omnibus](https://github.com/chef/omnibus) to download and build dependencies, so you need a recent `ruby` environment with `bundler` installed.

 If you want to perform an Embedded build, you need to set the `use_system_libs` boolean flag value to _false_, either exporting the env var `INVOKE_USE_SYSTEM_LIBS=false`, changing the `invoke.yaml` file or passing the corresponding arg to the build and test tasks, like `invoke build --use-system-libs=false`.

-Embedded builds use Omnibus, so you also need to setup `ruby` and `bundle`.

 ### Python